Easy to make lamb shoulder in the slow cooker, amazingly delicious, fall-off-the-bone meat served with a rich gravy.

 How to roast lamb shoulder in the slow cooker?

-- Pour the wine and the stock around the meat.
-Not on top; you don’t want to wash away the seasoning.
+- Step #3: Pour the wine and the stock around the meat.
+Not on top; you donโt want to wash away the seasoning.

-- Turn on the slow cooker and cook for 5 hours on high and for 7-8 hours on low.
+- Step #4: Cook for 5 hours on high and for 7-8 hours on low.

-- Pour the gravy into a saucepan and bring to a boil.
-(1)
+- Step #1: Remove as much fat from the drippings as possible (See tips).
+Pour the gravy into a saucepan and bring to a boil.

 - In the meantime, mix the cornstarch with a few tablespoons of cold water, enough to obtain a thick yet pourable paste.

-- Slowly whisk the slurry into the gravy.
+- Step #2: Slowly whisk the slurry into the gravy.
 Let simmer for half a minute or so, then turn off the heat.
-(2)

 - Taste the gravy and add seasoning, if necessary.
-I rarely do; this kind of gravy is already rather well-seasoned most of the time.
+I rarely do this; this kind of gravy is usually already rather well-seasoned.

 Tips

-Do remove the excess fat from the raw meat, or the gravy will be too greasy.
+Remove the excess fat from the raw meat, or the gravy will be too greasy.
 To remove more fat from the gravy, place the drippings into a large shallow bowl and refrigerate for about 10-15 minutes while the meat rests.
-It will be easier to remove the fat from the surface using a large flat spoon.
+It will be easier to remove the fat from the surface using a large, flat spoon.

 Each time you open the pot to check the meat, add another 10-15 minutes to the cooking time.